preshlistana/taskList/README.md

 # taskList
-A simple task website where the user can add or remove a task as well as filter the task.
+A simple task website where the user can add, remove and filter a task.
+Bootstrap was used for styling.